Mexican Wandering Garter Snake

 Thamnophis errans (H. M. Smith, 1942)

-Spanish NameCulebra de Agua Nómada Mexicana
+Spanish Name Culebra de Agua Nómada Mexicana

 Max.
-Recorded Length75 cm; 29.5 inches
+Recorded Length 75 cm / 29.5 inches

-A medium-sized garter snake from northwestern Mexico, the Mexican Wandering Garter Snake resembles the Western Terrestrial Garter Snake, T. elegans, of which it was at one point considered a subspecies.
+A medium-sized garter snake from northwestern Mexico, the Mexican Wandering Garter Snake, Thamnophis errans, resembles the Western Terrestrial Garter Snake, T. elegans, of which it was at one point considered a subspecies.
 It’s a relatively drab, brown-gray snake with pale stripes; there may be a pattern of black spots between the stripes.
 While it resembles T. elegans, T. errans may be more closely related to the Godman’s Garter Snake complex.
 It has relatively small litters.

-For general information on keeping garter snakes in captivity, please go to the Care section.
+For general information on keeping garter snakes in captivity, please see the Care Guide.

 Sources

-Rossman, D. A., N. B. Ford and R. A. Seigel.
+Rossman, Douglas A., Neil B. Ford and Richard A. Seigel.
 1996.
 The Garter Snakes: Evolution and Ecology.
 Norman OK: University of Oklahoma Press.